 Where are Wetlands Found?

 Wetlands are found all over the world, within almost every terrestrial biome from deserts to alpine tundra.
 The map below shows the distribution of wetland areas in the United States.
-Notice the abundance of wetland areas in the southeast, the Mississippi river system and in the northern states of Minnesota and Wisconsin.
+Notice the abundance of wetland areas in the Southeast, the Mississippi river system and in the northern states of Minnesota and Wisconsin.

-Plants in the Wetland
+Plants in a Wetland

 Wetland plants are adapted to the saturated conditions that persist for a majority of the year.
 The different vegetation types in a wetland can be divided up into emergents, floating, and submerged plants.

 For the species profile of a wetland plant we decided to pick hydrilla.
 It is an extremely competitive invader that we have only recently found ways to control.
 Of particular interest, there is a small fly larvae that eats through hydrilla.
 We filmed the following episode at the Army Corp of Engineer’s Lewisville, TX, research facility and at their Vicksburg, MS, research facility.

 How you can help Save Wetlands

 This may or may not come as a surpise, but Wetlands have been reported to be the most threatened ecosystem in the world today.
 People often see wetlands as wastelands and non-productive land, and these valuable regions are filled in and destroyed.
 This is endangering human, plant, and animal life at an alarming rate.
 So what can you do?
 To help, we’ve found some great links to help you plan your course of action:

 - Volunteer your Vacation to Save a Wetland: Earthwatch.org is an organization that actually pairs researchers with volunteers in all kinds of habitats.
 Go to the webpage and search wetlands.
 You’ll see all sorts of trips planned.
 They change all the time so search often.